MILAN CBA SUMMER SCHOOL

 CONTACTS

-CSIL announces the 10th edition of the Milan Summer School on Cost Benefit Analysis (CBA) of Investment Projects, which will be held in Milan on 18, 19 and 20 September 2023.
+The 11th edition of the Milan Summer School on Cost Benefit Analysis (CBA) of Investment Projects will be held in Milan on 9-13 September 2024.

 DOWNLOAD THE PROGRAMME